shashi2779/Articles/articles/html_css/Html.md

 ### id vs class
 - class :
   - A Class name can be used by multiple HTML elements
-  - kisi bhi element ko same class nam de sakte hai
+  - kisi bhi html element ko same class nam de sakte hai
 - id:
   - while an ID name must only be used by one HTML element within the page
   - unique ,